jhunkeler/astroconda/source/installation.rst

     Though it is repeated a lot in examples, ``source activate astroconda`` only needs to be run once per terminal session.
 Running this command ensures subsequent commands will take effect only in the ``astroconda`` environment, keeping your system organized.

-    To deactivate the ``astroconda`` environment, close your terminal window or run ``source deactivate astroconda``.
+    To deactivate the ``astroconda`` environment, close your terminal window or run ``source deactivate``.

-Installation with legacy IRAF support
+.. _iraf_install:

+Legacy Installation (with IRAF)
 -------------------------------------

 The developers of AstroConda have limited resources to support :abbr:`IRAF (Image Reduction and Analysis Facility)`, but users that require the ability to run IRAF and PyRAF tasks may want to install it through AstroConda.
-For help with many issues that come up during installation or use, visit the `PyRAF FAQ <http://www.stsci.edu/institute/software_hardware/pyraf/pyraf_faq>`_ page.
+For help with many issues that come up during installation or use, please visit the `PyRAF FAQ <http://www.stsci.edu/institute/software_hardware/pyraf/pyraf_faq>`_.

-IRAF is not installed by default, so the AstroConda install command is a little different.

 .. code-block:: sh

-    $ conda create -n astroconda python=2.7 iraf pyraf stsci
+    $ conda create -n iraf27 python=2.7 iraf pyraf stsci

 Then, just as with the default installation, it is necessary to activate the environment to make its commands and packages available.

 .. code-block:: sh

-    $ source activate astroconda
+    $ source activate iraf27

 .. note::

     Support for using Python 2.7 and IRAF is being gradually phased out by STScI maintainers.
 In the transitional period, you may wish to install AstroConda with the default settings but maintain a Python 2.7 + IRAF environment for testing.
-The following commands create an ``astroconda`` environment with the default settings, and an ``iraf27`` environment with IRAF.
+The following commands create both an ``astroconda`` environment with the default settings, and ``iraf27`` environment with IRAF.

     .. code-block:: sh